-These gaming rigs from the brand “Alarco” have sort of been on a spotlight on Amazon for a little while now due to the craziness happening in the GPU market these days because there are hardly any affordable gaming rigs available on the market…
+These gaming rigs from the brand “Alarco” have sort of been in the spotlight on Amazon for a little while now due to the craziness happening in the GPU market these days because there are hardly any affordable gaming rigs available on the market…

 That’s where apparently Alarco PCs come in!
 Their official website is under construction as of the time of this writing for some updates to their website and I wasn’t able to find any other pages about the company.

 I tried to use an internet archive to see if they’ve done anything in the past but I wasn’t able to access the pages that would elaborate on what the company is about.